CodesterEvans/Attendance/README.md

 ##        ##         ##         ##

+**2022-06-20**
+**Topic:** CS6750 Survey and Midterm, Pond Project, New Laptop **Purpose:** Designing project survey, planning out Pond Project, **What did you do?** This week I need to create another survey for my class.
+This is for my class project and it will be to redesing the SEIS interface that I use for my current work.
+I have access to many people that use the same system through the work email so this works great!
+The results of this survey will give me quantitative data on what parts of the redesign are most important.
+The plan for the pond project is to spend at least an hour a day on it.
+I am busy with my course assignments, exams, and projects this week so I may need to increase my total computer time from 4 to 5 hours.
+My laptop retails for about $1500.
+I found it open box at a Best Buy an hour from my house selling for $890.
+After tax, I paid a little under a thousand dollars.
+The specs are AMD Ryzen 5000 series 9 processor, a Nvidia Geforce RTX 3060 GPU, 1 TB SSD, and 16gb ram.
+I have not used AMD before but the CPU is powerful from what I understand.
+The GPU is this current generation.
+Overall, I thought this was a great deal.
+The laptop has a smaller display and is light weight which I prefer because I travel frequently.

 **2022-06-12**
 **Topic:** CS6750 Update,Pond Project is Back!
 **Purpose:** Evaluating my needfinding techniques, summarizing my naturalistic observation, interview, and survey data.